MicrosoftDocs/win32/desktop-src/ipc/managing-dde-shares.md

 ---
-Description: 'Network DDE provides functions that allow you to delete a share, get or set share information, or enumerate shares.' ms.assetid: 'd7924e93-75e4-4f94-b159-02408535170d'
+Description: Network DDE provides functions that allow you to delete a share, get or set share information, or enumerate shares. ms.assetid: d7924e93-75e4-4f94-b159-02408535170d
 title: Managing DDE Shares
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Managing DDE Shares

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Network DDE provides functions that allow you to delete a share, get or set share information, or enumerate shares.